TEAMMATES/teammates/devdocs/troubleshooting-guide.md

    Go to Window → Preferences → Java → Installed JREs.

    You will note that a JRE path is the one selected, not a JDK path.
-To fix this, Click add → Standard VM, then for the JRE Path enter the path of the jre folder inside your JDK installation folder. e.g., C:/jdk1.7/jre Now you should see all of the JARs added to the library section.
+To fix this, Click add → Standard VM, then for the JRE Path enter the path of the JRE folder inside your JDK installation folder. e.g., C:/jdk1.7/jre Now you should see all of the JARs added to the library section.

 3. **ERROR**: When trying to deploy, Eclipse complains "...
 Cannot get the System Java Compiler.
 Please use a JDK, not a JRE.".